5 reasons to become a wheelchair volunteer

 3. You're making a real difference

 It’s no secret that volunteering makes you feel great.
-But as a wheelchair volunteer, you get to see the direct impact of your work.
+But as a wheelchair volunteer, you get to see the direct impact of your work, while ensuring people get the support they need when they most need it.

 Allan says that service users are often overcome with emotion when they find out they can borrow a Red Cross wheelchair.
 Such a small thing can make a big difference to their lives.
 He says: